 Price isn't everything.

-Before you ever invest into hosting (or any other business decision), do your research.
-Make sure that should you ever need help or a problem arises, that they are going to be there, willing and able to take care of you.
+Before you ever invest in hosting (or any other business decision), do your research.
+Make sure that should you ever need help, or a problem arises, that they are going to be there, willing and able to take care of you.
 Call them, email them.
 See what kind of communication they have.
 Get a feel for how they run things.
-A hosting company that’s capable and cares about your business, like HostWinds, will have no problem answering your questions before any money ever changes hands.
+A hosting company that's capable and cares about your business, like HostWinds, will have no problem answering your questions before any money ever changes hands.

-There’s absolutely no hosting out there that is 100% perfect 100% of the time.
+There's absolutely no hosting out there that is 100% perfect 100% of the time.
 Just as with any business, there are bound to be bumps somewhere, eventually.
 The question is, how is your hosting company going to respond?
 Are they going to fix it asap and ensure your business is up and running?
-Are they technically capable to ensure your business is in good hands (or do they even care)?
+Are they technically capable of ensuring your business is in good hands (or do they even care)?